steltenpower/Overthere/README.md

 - likelihood of droughts and floodings (based on soil layers and climate)
 - solar energy potential
 - noise data (partially from explane.org app?)
+- nearest vegan restaurant, train station, play garden, etc.

+## Possible side effects

+People browsing for a house to buy, within that flow see the air quality overthere and change decisions because of that.
+People consider air quality more important as they don't want to have trouble selling their house in the future.
+Companies consider air quality more important as they don't want difficulty attracting paying visitors or personnel.